How to Build Leadership Resilience During Change

 • What’s in your control and what’s not

-• What you want to pay attention to and what you can let go of
+• What do you want to pay attention to and what can you let go of

 • What you’re sure about and what you’re not sure about

-Change resilience secret #3 – Small talk reduces stress.
+Change resilience secret #3: Small talk builds team resilience

 Resilient leaders get the importance of creating a space for team members to express themselves and blow off steam.
 At LifeLabs, we believe in the power of “small talk” because it opens the door for meaningful communication.